BaekSeungHyup/BaekSeungHyup.github.io/index.md

 ## Publications

-- **Stay in you lane: Role Specific Queries with Overlap Suppression Loss for Dense Video Captioning** _CVPR 2026 (under review)_
+- **Stay in your lane: Role Specific Queries with Overlap Suppression Loss for Dense Video Captioning** _CVPR 2026 (under review)_